abelardoacm/ssDNA_viral_pangenomics/README.md

 #### **Euclidean Distance Matrices**

 Output matrices of eculcidean distances between each and every pair of genomes from the power spectrum analysis.
-These matrices are the input for the clustering algorithms: [4_Common_statistic_clustering.r](bin/4_Common_statistic_clustering.r) and [5_Network_based_clustering.sh](bin/5_Network_based_clustering.sh).
-Consensus clusters were then obtained by [6_Consensus_clustering.sh](bin/6_Consensus_clustering.sh).
+These matrices are the input for the clustering algorithms: [4_Common_statistic_clustering.r](bin/4_Common_statistic_clustering.r).
+Consensus clusters were then obtained by [5_Consensus_clustering.sh](bin/5_Consensus_clustering.sh).

 #### **Proteomes clusters**

 This directory contains the files grouped by folders corresponding to the same consensus clusters.
 Such clusters are then called to the pangenomic analysis via **[get_homologues software](https://github.com/eead-csic-compbio/get_homologues)**.
-In our particular case the script [7_Get_homologues_routine.sh](bin/7_Get_homologues_routine) contains the actions to call get homologues software and sort the output pangenomic profiles.
+In our particular case the script [6_Get_homologues_routine.sh](bin/6_Get_homologues_routine) contains the actions to call get homologues software and sort the output pangenomic profiles.

 #### **Pangenomic profiles**